mmzvia/nestjs-streaming-api/README.md

 ## Description

-A simple RESTful API server that allows users to upload, stream, and manage personal video files.
+A simple RESTful API that allows users to upload, stream, and manage personal video files.

 ## Scripts